Papooch/nestjs-cls/README.md

 > Note: Middleware options passed to `ClsModule.register` do not apply here, so you will need to implement any custom logic (like the generation of request ids) manually.

-# (Namespaces)
+# Namespaces (experimental)

-> Warning: Namespace support is currently not ready and has no tests.
+> Warning: Namespace support is currently experimental no tests.
 This section serves as a documentation of the future API and can change any time.

 The default CLS namespace that the `ClsService` provides should be enough for most application, but should you need it, this package provides (will provide) a way to use multiple CLS namespaces in order to be fully compatible with `cls-hooked`.